Funded by Senate Bill 1732

 What is the location of the new courthouse?

-In August 2009, the AOC acquired from the county 6.9 acres north of the county government campus for the new courthouse.
+In August 2009, the Judicial Council acquired from the county 6.9 acres north of the county government campus for the new courthouse.
 Located in downtown San Andreas, the site is not far from the current courthouse and is adjacent to the county’s new jail, which is being built simultaneously.

 What was the process used to select the site?

-The AOC worked closely with the Superior Court and with a Calaveras County Courthouse Project Advisory Group that included judges and court staff, and county government representatives and officials.
-The AOC followed a standard site selection policy and process.
-The process involved objectively evaluating potential sites and selecting at least two sites that met agreed-upon criteria for the proposed new courthouse in providing access to justice for this portion of Calaveras County inside the San Andreas area, within the confines of the project’s budget and schedule.
-The Presiding Judge signed off on a preferred and alternate site, and the site selection was approved by the Administrative Director of the Courts (who heads the AOC) and the State Public Works Board.
+Judicial Council staff worked closely with the Superior Court and with the Project Advisory Group, which includes judges, court staff, representatives from city and county government, justice partners, and the business community, to determine the preferred and alternate sites.
+The staff followed a standard site selection policy and process.
+The process involved objectively evaluating potential sites and selecting at least two sites that met agreed-upon criteria for the proposed new courthouse in providing access to justice for Stanislaus County, within the confines of the project’s budget and schedule.
+A cost reduction subcommittee of the Court Facilities Advisory Committee, which oversees the court construction program statewide, directed the project team to pursue the city block bounded by G and H Streets and 9th and 10th Streets in downtown Modesto as the preferred site.
+The presiding judge signed off on the preferred and alternate site, and the site selection was approved by the council's Administrative Director of the Courts and the State Public Works Board.

 The Project Advisory Group for the Calaveras County Courthouse included: